aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 		- What other parts of the plugin are we neglecting (look at Trevor's section)
 	- Visualization (PCG)
 		- If we have a 2D representation of the embeddings, how do we display this as an interactive map?
 (Collab with Trevor)
-		- How can we go from a scatter plot with hierarchical clustering to
+		- How can we go from a scatter plot with hierarchical clustering to a map?
+		- What methods exist for turning something like this into a full on game map?
+			- Look at game dev
+			- Voroni tiling?
+			- There are a couple links in the overview
+			-